malcommac/FlowKit/README.md

 ## What's FlowKit
 FlowKit is a new approach to create, populate and manage `UITableView` and `UICollectionView`.

-With a declarative and type-safe approach you don't think to implement datasource/delegate patterns anymore: your code is easy to read, maintain and SOLID.
+With a declarative and type-safe approach you **don't need to implement datasource/delegate** anymore: your code is easy to read, maintain and SOLID.

 ## Features Highlights